 Support First Steps Kent, a nonprofit organization in Kent County, Michigan, in releasing two RFPs and developing outcomes-based contracts for the county’s Ready by Five initiative, which was funded out of a six-year millage to advance early childhood development.

-Develop and launch a pilot outcomes rate card with Missouri’s Children’s Trust Fund to advance outcomes for children and families in Missouri and pave the way for broader adoption of Pay for Success within the State.
+Develop and launch a pilot outcomes rate card with Missouri’s Children’s Trust Fund to advance outcomes for children and families in Missouri and pave the way for broader adoption of outcomes-based funding within the state.
+Learn more >

 National Partnership with Nurse-Family Partnership

-Work with Nurse-Family Partnership to expand home visiting services for underserved first-time mothers—developing and exploring Pay for Success (PFS) projects in South Carolina, Indiana, and other jurisdictions throughout the United States.
+Work with Nurse-Family Partnership to expand home visiting services for first-time mothers—developing and exploring outcomes-based funding projects in South Carolina, Indiana, and other jurisdictions throughout the United States.

 - See more publications >>